 PC Requirements

-If you want to play Hytale at launch, you'll need a Windows PC.
-The game requires:
+If you want to play Hytale now, you'll need a PC.
+The game is available on Windows, Mac (Apple Silicon), and Linux.
+The minimum requirements include:

 - Intel Core i5-7500 or AMD Ryzen 3 1200 (minimum)